luszczewskakasia1/compute-benchmarks/README.md

 Api Overhead Benchmark is currently not released in binary form.

 Gpu Commands Benchmark is currently not released in binary form.

+Overlap Benchmakr is currently not released in binary form

 ## Building
 Standard building procedure for CMake projects should be enough to build the benchmark.
 Example command sequence below (of course the last line can be substituted with platform-specific command, e.g. make).